-The stereo unit is locate on the starboard side of the helm.
-The system consists of a Fusion® AM/FM/VHF digital stereo, with 3.5" color display, iPod,iPhone dock, and MP3/Aux input.
+The system consists of a Fusion stereo with 4.3" color touch screen controls, AM/FM, Wi-Fi, MP3, USB, and AUX input. digital stereo, with 3.5" color display, iPod,iPhone dock, and MP3/Aux input (Figure 3.47.1).

-There are eight (8) waterproof speakers, two (2) amplifiers, a 10" woofer at the helm deck, and two (2) remote control units.
-One located on the forward starboard wall of the bow lounge area, and another in the aft cabin upper cabinet.
+There are eight waterproof speakers, two amplifiers, a 10" woofer at the helm deck, and 8" sub-woofer at the bow.

+A remote control unit is located on the forward port wall of the bow lounge area.